flytreeleft/nexus3-keycloak-plugin/README.md

 It works with Nexus 3.x and Keycloak 3.x, Keycloak 4.x.

+## Warning

+If you are using the version 0.2.x, and want to upgrade the plugin to 0.3.x, you should create new roles in Nexus3 becuase the new version supports to mapping the Realm and Client Roles of Keycloak.

+But don't worry about your data or the existing role mappings, they still will work well.
+The new version is compatible with the old version.

+If there is something wrong after you upgrade to the new version.
+**DO NOT DO ANY SAVE or UPDATE ACTIONS**, just go back to the old version and restart, then create a issue to report your problem.

 ## Prerequisites
 * JDK 8+ is installed
 * Apache Maven is installed